jcchurch/APSUWebCamp/Slides/Day02-HTML-and-CSS.md

 ## Pop Quiz

-Pop quiz: What letters of the alphabet do "unordered" and "ordered" begin with?
+Pop quiz: What letters of the alphabet do "unordered list" and "ordered list" begin with?

 ## Unordered lists

 Unordered list should be used for information which can be rearranged into any order.
 The tag for creating an unordered list is **ul** (for "unordered list").

-    <p>Here are some colors.<p>
+    <p>Here are my favorite colors.</p>
     <ul>
         <li>orange</li>
         <li>purple</li>